momega/spacesimulator/README.md

 The position and velocity of spacecraft(s) are computed based on Newtonian gravitational law.
 The gravitation of all the planets influences the trajectory of the spacecrafts.

+News
+====
+The web application used (based on THREE.JS) is currently under construction.
+The link for the application will be revelead soon.

 How to run the application?
 ===========================